TokenBrice/blog/content/posts/2020/defi-free-coffees.md

 _ℹ Since RealT tokens are securities, you will have to through a KYC to purchase them._

-While the level of risk is higher with RealT that Maker, RealT does have one advantage — so far, the returns are stable.
+While the level of risk is higher with RealT than Maker, RealT does have one advantage — so far, the returns are stable.
 On the other hand, Maker’s DSR rate is still changing quite often:

 1.  (_Nov 18 2019)_ DSR  Launched at 2%
 2.  ➡ _(3 Jan)_ 4 %